🌿 How to Build Body Awareness 🌿

 Yoga reveals your internal landscape.

-As you move through poses, notice:
+As you move through poses, notice.

-Where you lose your breath
+Where you lose your breath.

-Where your mind wanders
+Where your mind wanders.

-Where you feel grounded
+Where you feel sensations.

-Yoga isn’t about flexibility in the body, it's also in the mind.
+Yoga isn’t just about flexibility in the body.

 5. Somatic Micro-Movements: “What happens if I move just 1%?

-Tiny movements bring big awareness.
+Slow, tiny movements bring big awareness.

 Try: